 High School Group Video Division Application

-*You may not be able to access the application form if you use a high school Google account.
-Please use your private account to fill out the form.
+*You may not be able to access the application form if you use an account from high school.
+Please sign out from Google Chrome and sign in again with your private account to fill out the form.

 High School Group Video Division Eligibility